Home > Recording > Best studio monitor controllers

 Suited best for surround sound not stereo

 If you work in film and video production there might not be a better monitor controller to handle 5.1 surround sound than this option from SPL.
-It mixes analog 6-channel volume control and speaker management.
-It works with stereo sources, but where it really shines is with surround sound.
+It mixes analog 6-channel volume control and speaker management and works with stereo sources.
+But where it really shines is with surround sound.

 It has dual balanced inputs for stereo and surround sound.
 The design is about as ergonomic as it gets.
 There are individual mute buttons for each channel for making sure that everything is in phase.
 A large rotary knob controls the overall volume of the surround sound.